 - EternalSynergy uses a SMBv3 vulnerability to provide remote code execution (RCE) similar to EternalRomance, hardcoded against Windows 8 and Server 2012 SP0.
 Detection logic for this variant of RCE network exploit attempt is under investigation.

-Typical WAF configurations already block SMB from the internet, and Alert Logic's vulnerability scanning provides notice to customers of configurations the would create exposure to SMB exploits such as ErraticGopher, EternalChampion, EternalRomance, EternalBlue, and Eternal Synergy.
+Typical WAF configurations already block SMB from the internet, and Alert Logic's vulnerability scanner provides notice to customers of configurations the would create exposure to SMB exploits such as ErraticGopher, EternalChampion, EternalRomance, EternalBlue, and Eternal Synergy.

 Directory and authentication exploits